sergey-shandar/public/notes/safe-js.md

 So, if we would like to have good security and still use third-party modules (even through HTTPS), we should do this:

 1. content-addressable infrastructure:
-    1. digital signature from multiple authors, CI/CDs, etc,
+    1. digital signature from multiple authors, reviewers, automated build tools, etc.
     2. hash lock and content-proof when deployed.
 2. a safe subset of JavaScript, no side-effects, no direct-access to I/O.